Akari Yoshida

-Akari Yoshida (吉田 朱里, Yoshida Akari) is a Japanese YouTuber, tarento and fashion model who is a former member of the Japanese idol girl group NMB48.
+Akari Yoshida (吉田 朱里, Yoshida Akari) is a Japanese YouTuber, tarento, fashion model, and former member of the Japanese idol girl group NMB48.

-She is affiliated with Showtitle.
-During her time at NMB48, she was affiliated with Yoshimoto Kogyo.
+She is affiliated with Yoshimoto Kogyo.
+During her time at NMB48, she was affiliated with Showtitle.

-Biography
+Career

 Yoshida passed NMB48's 1st generation auditions in September 2010.
 Her audition song was Tomorrow by Okamoto Mayo.
 Her debut was on October 9, 2010.
 Her stage debut was on January 1, 2011.
 In March 2011, she was selected to Team N. Her first NMB48 Senbatsu was the single Zetsumetsu Kurokami Shōjo.

 In September 2011, Yoshida was suspended from activities due to a scandal.
 Her activities resumed in February 2012.

 In the 2013 general elections, Yoshida ranked for the first time, placing 50th with 14,684 votes.
 In 2014, her ranked dropped and she placed 72nd with 10,982 votes.

 On February 2, 2016, she opened her YouTube channel and became active as a YouTuber.

 In the 2017 general elections, Yoshida placed 16th with 35,540 votes and entered the Senbatsu in AKB48 49th single.

 In 2018, she became the model for women's fashion magazine Ray issued by Shufonotomo.

 On August 16, 2020, her 24th birthday, she announced that she will be graduating from NMB48 during an event at the NMB48 theater.
 Her graduation concert, "Sayonara Pink, Sayonara Idol", was held at the Osaka-jō Hall on October 24.
 During that event, Yoshida announced that she is writing a memoir about her 10 years in NMB48.
 She was supposed to graduate from NMB48 on November 30, but that event was suspended due to her poor health, though she tested negative for COVID-19.
 The graduation performance was eventually rescheduled to December 21.

 On January 16, 2021, Yoshida opened her official fan club, "Akarin Room Share" (アカリンルームシェア).

+Personal life

+On April 6, 2024, she announced her marriage to a non-celebrity man.